 download.png

 Visas.

-Many of the countries we travel require entry visas.
-We do not use student visas as they require a direct association and formal relationship with a university abroad.
-Wildlands Studies is affiliated with a U.S.-based university, Western Washington University, and is not formally hosted by a university abroad.
-For this reason, we use tourist visas for our international programs.
+Most countries we visit require entry visas.
+We use tourist visas for our programs, not student visas, as they need a formal relationship with an overseas university.
+Wildlands Studies is affiliated with Western Washington University in the U.S., not with any foreign university.
+Therefore, we use tourist visas for our international programs.

+download.png